cronn/k6-scenario-builder/README.md

-# cronn k6 Scenario Builder
+# k6 Scenario Builder

 This library provides a builder for k6 scenario configurations.
-How scenarios in k6 are defined is explained on their [website](https://grafana.com/docs/k6/latest/using-k6/scenarios/).
+How scenarios in k6 are defined is explained in their [documentation](https://grafana.com/docs/k6/latest/using-k6/scenarios/).

 ## Motivation

-If your k6 setup grows bigger and you want to run multiple scenarios the scenario configuration can become very long and tedious.
+If your k6 setup grows bigger, and you want to run multiple scenarios the scenario configuration can become very long and tedious.
 In particular, making changes to adjust scenarios for test runs is tedious and can easily lead to errors in the configuration, costing time.
 This library tries to make the configuration and customisation of k6 scenarios easier and less error-prone.